את

 You’ll notice that the vowel pointings and pronunciation are slightly different.
 In the original texts there were no vowel pointings.
 Thus, in that instance, these two “words” would actually appear identical in the text.
 This is worth noting.
 The concept of this pair of letters serving as a portent, a sign, should definitely be recognized as significant.

-more definitely point out “the object of the verb”, or a preposition.
+Further, we need to note that it’s used to more definitely point out “the object of the verb”, or a preposition.

 And note that this is “not represented in English”.